The Museum has updated cleaning procedures and various aspects of the Museum visit in response to recommendations from the CDC and WHO.

 - Team Members on the exhibit floor are in radio communication with each other.
 When children and parents/caregivers becomeseparated, there are standard procedures that are immediately put into effect to reunite guests quickly and efficiently.
 These procedures have been proven effective on a daily basis.
 Our Security desk is the best place to start if a child or adult/caregiver has been separated from their party.

 - Adults are not allowed to enter the Museum without a child.Any adult that needs to be united with their party will either be escorted by a team member or will be asked to wait at security until someone in their party meets them at security.

 Some of our guests have asked, “why not use a security system of matching wristbands, stamps, or badges?”
 We have investigated such a system and are convinced that those systems create a false sense of security.
 We want our guests to feel safe however we also want our guests to be vigilant and help us keep the Museum a safe place for everyone.
 Remember to have fun with and supervise your children.

-The Museum hosts Sensory Friendly Saturdays on the first Saturday of every month and every Saturday in April.
-The Museum opens at 8:30 AM for families with children with sensory processing disorder.
+The Museum hosts Sensory Friendly Sundays on the first Sunday of every month and every Sunday in April.
+During Session A (9:30 AM - 11:30 AM) families with children with sensory processing disorder can play in the Museum during a sensory modified environment.
 Advance registration is required.
 Tickets are not available at the door.
 Click here for more information.

 The Museum may be found on Facebook (Children’s Museum of Atlanta), Twitter (@ChildMuseumATL), Instagram (@childrensmuseumatlanta) and Pinterest (@cmatlanta).
 At times, the Museum has photographers on the exhibit floor.
 By entering our facility you have consented to having the Museum use your and/or your child’s image for social media purposes.
 If you wish to not be photographed you must notify security immediately upon entering.